 Welcome to the Ph.D. program in History!
 The doctorate is the highest degree available to students of history.
 It is the degree appropriate for those seeking teaching, administrative, or research positions in colleges and universities, foundations, government agencies and major libraries or archives.
 It is also appropriate for high school teachers or informed citizens with prior training who want to develop their historical interests to the fullest in a rigorous, professional atmosphere.

 Students applying to the Ph.D. program must hold a master's degree.
-The doctorate entails 72 semester hours of coursework.
-Thirty credits are typically drawn from the M.A. degree.
-Ph.D. students usually take an additional 24 hours of courses, and credit toward the dissertation completes the necessary hours.
-Our program allows the ability to study in numerous fields, and we offer concentrations in African, Asian, early modern and modern Europe, Latin American and United States history.
+The doctorate entails 72 credit hours of coursework.
+Thirty credit hours are typically drawn from the M.A. degree.
+Ph.D. students usually take an additional 24 credit hours of coursework.
+The remaining credit hours come from work toward their candidacy examination and doctoral dissertation.
+Our program allows students to study in numerous fields and work closely with faculty advisors.

-During the first stage of the doctoral program while pursuing coursework, the student, with the help of appropriate advisers, works toward two goals:
+During the first stage of the doctoral program while pursuing coursework, the student pursues two goals:

-- preparing the field essays and teaching portfolio and taking the follow-up oral exam;
+- preparing three field essays and a teaching portfolio and taking a follow-up oral exam

 - developing and defending a prospectus for the dissertation.